 C. Automatic Termination of Limited Representation.
 Any limited representation appearance filed by an attorney, as authorized under Professional Conduct Rule 1.2(f)) and Family Division Rule 1.19, shall automatically terminate upon completion of the agreed representation, without the necessity of leave of Court, provided that the attorney shall provide the court a “withdrawal of limited appearance” form giving notice to the court and all parties of the completion of the limited representation and termination of the limited appearance.
 Any attorney having filed a limited appearance who seeks to withdraw prior to the completion of the limited representation stated in the limited appearance, however, must comply with Family Division Rule 1.20.

 1.20 Withdrawal and New Representation:

-A. Subject to limited representation under Family Division Rule 1.19 and subject to Professional Conduct Rule 1.2(f), an attorney may withdraw at any time unless a hearing or trial is scheduled within 60 days.
+A. Subject to limited representation under Family Division Rule 1.19, Rule 3.12 relating to the withdrawal of appointed counsel in Juvenile Delinquency matters and subject to Professional Conduct Rule 1.2(f), an attorney may withdraw at any time unless a hearing or trial is scheduled within 60 days.
 If a hearing or trial is scheduled within 60 days, an attorney must file a motion to withdraw.

 B. Any motion to withdraw filed by counsel shall clearly set forth the reason for the request and contain a certification that copies have been sent to all other counsel or opposing parties, if appearing pro se, and to counsel's client at the client's last known address, which shall be fully set forth within the body of the motion.
 A factor which may be considered by the Court in determining whether good cause for withdrawal has been shown is the client's failure to meet the financial obligations to pay for the attorney's services.
 Notice by mail shall be sent to all counsel of record, or parties if unrepresented by counsel, and to the client of withdrawing counsel, at the client's last known address.